kubernetes/kubernetes/README.md

 That said, if you have questions, reach out to us
 [one way or another][communication].

+we sent lots of emails when you open a code change.
+Sorry about that

 [announcement]: https://cncf.io/news/announcement/2015/07/new-cloud-native-computing-foundation-drive-alignment-among-container
 [Borg]: https://research.google.com/pubs/pub43438.html
 [CNCF]: https://www.cncf.io/about